george-labs/george-backend-hiring/docs/README.md

 This example might also seem a bit hypothetical, but we believe it's small but complicated enough, that it makes sense to come up with an Object-Oriented Design which is more sophisticated than implementing your whole solution in a single main method 😉.
 The evaluation won't take longer than 1 work day.
-In case we think your solution and way of working fits ours we will invite your for the final team matching.
 If we do not continue the recruiting process with you, we can send you a detailed feedback of our evaluation.

 ### Requirements